derkmed/stunting-on-programming/array/permutations/README.md

         if not nums: return

-        # First find the starting index for the strictly decreasing segment
+        # First find the starting index for the decreasing segment
         n = len(nums)
         i = n-2
         while i >= 0 and nums[i] >= nums[i+1]: i -= 1